preactjs/rfcs/README.md

 - **Active:** when an RFC PR is merged and possibly undergoing implementation.
 - **Landed:** when an RFCs proposed changes are shipped in an actual release.
 - **Rejected:** when an RFC PR is closed without being merged.

-## When to follow this process

-You should consider using this process if you intend to make "substantial" changes to Preact.
-Some examples that would benefit from an RFC are:

-- A new feature that creates new API surface area
-- Changing the semantics or behavior of an existing API
-- The removal of features that are already shipped as part of the release channel.
-- The introduction of new idiomatic usage or conventions, even if they do not include code changes to Preact itself.

-Some changes do not require an RFC:

-- Additions that strictly improve objective, numerical quality criteria (speedup, better browser support)
-- Fixing objectively incorrect behavior
-- Rephrasing, reorganizing or refactoring
-- Addition or removal of warnings
-- Additions only likely to be _noticed by_ other implementors-of-Preact, invisible to users-of-Preact.

-If you submit a pull request to implement a new feature without going through the RFC process, it may be closed with a polite request to submit an RFC first.

-## Why do you need to do this

-**TODO: WRITE THIS SECTION**

-**TODO: Consider mentioning something in particular about size constraints**

-**FROM VUE**

-It is great that you are considering suggesting new features or changes to Preact - we appreciate your willingness to contribute!
-However, as Preact becomes more widely used, we need to take stability more seriously, and thus have to carefully consider the impact of every change we make that may affect end users.
-On the other hand, we also feel that Preact has reached a stage where we want to start consciously preventing further complexity from new API surfaces.

-These constraints and tradeoffs may not be immediately obvious to users who are proposing a change just to solve a specific problem they just ran into.
-The RFC process serves as a way to guide you through our thought process when making changes to Preact, so that we can be on the same page when discussing why or why not these changes should be made.

-**FROM REACT**

-The RFC process is a great opportunity to get more eyeballs on your proposal before it becomes a part of a released version of Preact.
-Quite often, even proposals that seem "obvious" can be significantly improved once a wider group of interested people have a chance to weigh in.

-The RFC process can also be helpful to encourage discussions about a proposed feature as it is being designed, and incorporate important constraints into the design while it's easier to change, before the design has been fully implemented.

 ## The process